 Please note that the electric vehicle charger must be installed and the grant claimed within 6 months of the voucher issue date.

-If you are thinking about getting an EV home charger installed, please get in touch with us for helpful and unbiased advice.
-We install nationwide with quick installation times and are an OZEV certified company!
+If you are thinking about getting an EV home charger installed, please fill in the contact us form below for helpful and unbiased advice.
+We install nationwide with quick installation times and are an OZEV certified company.

 This type of electric charger has it's own cable to charge your car.